Managing the Messaging Inbox

 Daily Message Limits

-• Trial accounts have a daily limit on outbound messages (across all channels)
+• Trial accounts have a daily limit of 10 outbound messages across all channels

 • If you reach this limit, you'll see a message explaining that you've reached your daily allowance